purs3lab/reading-group/index.md

 Website by Aravind Machiry.

-## Next Week's Paper (18th Feb 2022)
+## Next Week's Paper (25th Feb 2022)

-PTAuth: Temporal Memory Safety via Robust Points-to Authentication, [PDF](https://www.usenix.org/system/files/sec21-farkhani.pdf)
+The Use of Likely Invariants as Feedback for Fuzzers, [PDF](https://www.usenix.org/system/files/sec21-fioraldi.pdf)